Classical certification of quantum gates under the dimension assumption: Introduction

 \section{Introduction}

-One of the most fundamental operations on a quantum computer is the preparation of an equal superposition of the basis states of a qubit.
-In textbooks, this operation is achieved by applying the Hadamard gate to a qubit's ground state.
-However, in practice, it is often more natural to perform a partial qubit flip, which experimentally corresponds to a $\pi/2$-pulse~\cite{leibfried2003quantum}.
-Testing the successful preparation of a superposition state of a qubit is one of the simplest experiments in which one can observe the quantum nature of the system.
-For this reason, such tests are frequently used to calibrate quantum devices~\cite{leibfried2003quantum}.
-Here, we demonstrate that this simple calibration task can be developed into a rigorous certification protocol for single-qubit quantum operations, which notably does not require the estimation of any transition probabilities.

 The problem of certifying the correct functioning of quantum devices is crucial for developing quantum hardware and has naturally evolved into a field of study known as quantum system characterization (see Refs.~\cite{Eisert2020QuantumCertificationAnd,Kliesch2020TheoryOfQuantum} for reviews).
-Particularly challenging is assessing the quality of quantum gates due to unavoidable \ac{SPAM} errors.
+Particularly challenging is assessing the quality of quantum gates due to unavoidable \ac{SPAM} errors~\cite{Kliesch2020TheoryOfQuantum}.
 They are a limiting factor in standard quantum process tomography \cite{Chuang97PrescriptionForExperimental,Mohseni08QuantumProcessTomography} and direct certification methods \cite{Liu2020EfficientVerificationOf,Zhu2020EfficientVerificationOf,Zeng2020QuantumGateVerification}.
 Two broad families of characterization methods have been developed to address this challenge: \ac{GST} \cite{MerGamSmo13,BluGamNie13,Brieger21CompressiveGateSet} and \ac{RB} \cite{EmeAliZyc05,Levi07EfficientErrorCharacterization,DanCleEme09, EmeSilMou07,KniLeiRei08,Magesan2012,Helsen20AGeneralFramework} with its many variants (see Refs.~\cite{Helsen20AGeneralFramework,Heinrich22GeneralGuarantees} for a recent overview).
 Both types of protocols can be used to estimate gate errors in a \ac{SPAM}-robust manner by executing sequences of gates with varying lengths.
-However, neither of these methods is suitable for certification, as they cannot definitively rule out the implementation of incorrect gates. \ac{GST} provides a set of compatible descriptions of the underlying experiment, some of which may not be connected to the target quantum model by any physical gauge. \ac{RB}, in turn, already requires that the implemented gates are close to the target ones in order to interpret the output decay parameters~\cite{Helsen20AGeneralFramework}.
+However, neither of them is suitable for certification, as they cannot definitively rule out the implementation of incorrect gates. \ac{GST} provides a set of compatible descriptions of the underlying experiment, some of which may not be connected to the implemented operations by any physical gauge. \ac{RB}, in turn, already requires that the implemented gates are close to the target ones in order to interpret the output decay parameters~\cite{Helsen20AGeneralFramework}.